 5. One thing to consider when discussing a home exchange is cultural differences and language barriers.
 Not everyone you will contact speaks your language fluently, so it’s a good idea to keep you email and verbal communications simple and clear.

 Even English speakers can misunderstand each other sometimes!
 For example, while in the US, you turn on the faucet to wash your hands, Australians and British turn on the tap.
 A comforter will keep you warm in bed in the US, while it is called a duvet in Britain or a doona in Australia.
 It is likely that you’ll discover many objects around the house are known by different names, even in English speaking countries!

 To help prepare yourself for the cultural differences you will encounter while on exchange, it’s good to ask your home exchange partners some basic questions: What time do the grocery stores close?
 Is it common to tip at restaurants or in taxis, and how much?
 Can we drink the tap water?

 6. Before you depart on your home exchange, prepare a house manual for your guests explaining how everything works and leave contact details for friends who can help out with questions.
-Also provide some tips on your local area so your home exchange partner can feel at home – they’ll do the same for you.
-Don’t forget to inform your insurance company that you are doing a home exchange – most insurance companies know that the best way to keep your home safe is by people living in it, rather than leaving it empty.
+Also provide some tips on your local area, like whom to contact for electrical issues, waste management issues, etc., so your home exchange partner can feel at home – they’ll do the same for you.
+You could also suggest them to browse for keywords like “electrician in Point Cook” or the places nearby if the contacts you have given them fail.
+Also, don’t forget to inform your insurance company that you are doing a home exchange – most insurance companies know that the best way to keep your home safe is by people living in it, rather than leaving it empty.

 Home exchange is an enriching experience – you enjoy an inexpensive vacation, but you also meet new people from all over the world.
 One of the most common stories you’ll hear from home exchangers is that their home exchange partners become lifelong friends.